mainmatter/playbook/project-procedure/digital-products/README.md

 and edge cases are written down in an increment plan and a rough timeline is estimated.
 That plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time.
-Previously unknown challenges will likely be uncovered during execution and some details and implications will only be understood once work on a particular user story has actually begun.
+Previously unknown challenges will likely be uncovered during product development and some details and implications will only be understood once work on a particular user story has actually begun.
 Teams should in fact constantly question assumptions and priorities and change the plan at any time they see necessary.
 It is also possible at any time to go back and re-plan an increment, adding a different set of user stories, include or exclude different aspects of them or even start over